What To Do When Your Spouse Wants A Divorce

 I’ll never forget that day.

-Things had been rough in our marriage, but while I was out of town I felt like my love for her was renewed.
-I was going to be different when I got home: more patient, more gentle, less angry.
+Things had been rough in our marriage, but while I was out of town, I felt like my love for her was renewed.
+I would be different when I got home: more patient, gentle, less angry.
 Our marriage was going to be different.

 I got out of the car and asked what was going on.